How to Convert Excel to HTML Using GroupDocs.Parser for Java

 String documentPath = "YOUR_DOCUMENT_DIRECTORY/SampleXlsx.xlsx";

-Step 2: Create an Instance of Parser
+Step 2: Create a Parser Instance

 try (Parser parser = new Parser(documentPath)) {